ashwath-radha/owl-to-neo4j/README.md

-# owl-to-neo4j
+# Repository of work from Andersen Lab

-Parse OWL to neo4j graph database using OWL API 5.
+Goal: Parse OWL to neo4j graph database using OWL API 5.